A tour of Osborne House and Gardens on the Isle of Wight

 |

-Hey, we've just been overtaken by a faster ferry on the approach to
+Hey, we just got overtaken by a faster ferry on the approach to

 Portsmouth!
 And over on the right is the Spinnaker Tower, another